Federal preemption: Intent of Congress presumed to be deference to states

-See also Reilly, 533 U. S., at 541–542 (citation omitted):
+See also Lorillard Tobacco Co. v.
+Reilly, 533 U.S. 525 (2001), at 541–542 (citation omitted):

 Because "federal law is said to bar state action in [a] fiel[d] of traditional state regulation", namely, advertising, we "wor[k] on the assumption that the historic police powers of the States [a]re not to be superseded by the Federal Act unless that [is] the clear and manifest purpose of Congress.